Korean Braised Short Ribs Recipe

-These Korean Braised Beef Short Ribs are spicy, sweet, and amazing!
-Slow-braising in the slow cooker makes them fall off-the-bone tender!
-Perfect with Gochujang Eggplant on the side!
+These Korean-Braised Short Ribs are spicy, sweet, and amazing!
+Slow-braising in the slow cooker makes them fall off the bone tender.
+They’re perfect with Gochujang Eggplant on the side!

 Photo of Korean Braised Beef Short Ribs in blue bowl with chopsticks, kimchi and scallions.

 Now I’m hooked on Korean food and make homemade kimchi!
-That led me to create this Korean short rib recipe–one of the best beef short ribs recipes with 400 4 and 5-star ratings!
+That led me to create this Korean braised short rib recipe–one of the best beef short rib recipes with 400 4-and 5-star ratings!

 What is braising?

-One of my favorite cooking methods is a slow braise.
+One of my favorite cooking methods is slow braising.
 With a little time, it is truly magical how a tough cut of meat is transformed–like these Korean braised short ribs.

-When this magical cooking method is paired with a robust cuisine such as Korean and this short rib recipe, the result is truly extraordinary.
+The result is extraordinary when this magical cooking method is paired with a robust cuisine such as Korean and this beef short rib recipe.

 What is gochujang?